vamshireddy903/Ansible-learning/Day-02/01-passwordless-authentication.md

 ```

 ⚠️ By default, keys are only loaded for the current WSL session.
 If you open a new terminal, you’ll need to run ssh-add again unless you automate it.

+# Steps to Auto-Load Your Key in WSL
+# 1. Start ssh-agent automatically

+Edit your ~/.bashrc (or ~/.zshrc if you use zsh):

+     sudo vim ~/.bashrc

+Add this at the end of the file:

+# Start ssh-agent if not already running

+    eval "$(ssh-agent -s)" > /dev/null 2>&1

+# 2. Auto-add your key

+Right after that line, add:

+# Add AWS/Ansible private key

+    ssh-add -q ~/ansible.pem 2>/dev/null

+-q = quiet mode (no output).

+2>/dev/null = suppress errors if the key is already added.

+# 3. Reload your shell

+    source ~/.bashrc

+# 4. Verify

+Check that the key is loaded:

+     ssh-add -l

+You should see your key fingerprint.

+**⚠️ Important Notes**

+Make sure your .pem file has correct permissions:

+    chmod 400 ~/ansible.pem

+If you restart your WSL instance completely, it will restart ssh-agent and re-add the key (because of .bashrc).